Manta-Network/Manta/.github/ISSUE_TEMPLATE/calamari_xcm_onboarding.md

     2. `Asset Name`
     3. `Asset symbol`
     4. `Number of decimals`
+	5. `Min balance`
+	6. `Self sufficient`
-- Please write this information as a comment in this issue.
+- Please write this information as a comment in this issue and we will confirm once the asset is registered.
-- We will confirm once the asset is registered.
-We will also set an arbitrary UnitsPerSecond, which is the number of tokens charged per second of execution of the XCM message.
 - After the asset is successfully registered, you can try transferring tokens from your parachain to Dolphin.
 - For testing, please also provide your Parachain WS Endpoint so we can connect to it.
 Lastly, we would need some funds to the following account:

     `5CacAW3K4gq3Ufv2dAqUFYWKoqJcQaFu346ahesmt4sua7Xx`

 - If you need DOL tokens (the native token for Dolphin) to use your parachain's asset, you can get some from our Discord Bot - We can also provide you with some if you give us your address

+- We will also set an arbitrary `UnitsPerSecond` value, which is the number of tokens charged per second of execution of the XCM message.
+This can be arbitrary on the testnet, but on Calamari we're targeting a $0.1 cost for transfers.

 ### Registering Calamari’s Token on your Parachain